WeilonYing/paper-pdf/README.md

 # paper-pdf

 Paper PDF is a tool for editing your PDFs entirely in the browser.
-No server, no upload, no subscription.
+The editor supports adding, removing and editing text, plus support for basic shapes.

+No backend server, payment or any login required.
 Don't tell Adobe.

 ![The editor with a paragraph open for editing](docs/screenshot.png)